-It’s interesting that a lot of businesses feel this requirement to scale and grow month to month.
-And I can see why; every day I see articles with click-bait headlines like this: “15 ways to scale your business and make more money”.
+It’s interesting that a lot of businesses feel they NEED to scale and grow month to month.
+And I can see why.
+Every day I see articles with click-bait headlines like this: “15 ways to scale your business and make more money”.
 Articles like this assume that “more money” is the answer.

 In order to “scale” a business, you need more staff, more money, more office space and more customers.
 More, more, more…